kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Android-TracksManager.md

 ##  Starting the Player with a Preferred Bitrate

 The user may want to start the playback with a specific bitrate.
-This can be acheived using the following code in the player init or in the change configuration process:
+This can be achieved using the following code in the player init or in the change configuration process:

 	String prefferedBitrateMbit = "600";
 	config.addConfig("mediaProxy.preferredFlavorBR", prefferedBitrateMbit);